Active listings on the market decreased from last year increased since last month

 Inventory Based Upon Closed Sales.

-There were 439 homes sold in the month of January.
-The pace of sales decreased -33% below last month's sales pace, but was still -3% below the same month of the previous year.
-Home sales are down primarily due to a declining inventory.
-If you are thinking about selling, doing so prior to the Spring market might be advantageous as inventory levels typically rise causing less demand among purchasers.
+There were 568 homes sold in the month of June.
+The pace of sales increased 12% above last month's sales pace, but was still -17% below the same month of the previous year.
+Home sales are up desipte interest rates that were rising earlier in the year.
+If you are thinking about selling, doing so prior to the Summer market might be advantageous as inventory levels typically rise causing less demand among purchasers.

-The number of homes available decreased -3% compared to the same month of the previous year, with 516 homes available for sale in January.
+The number of homes available decreased -3% compared to the same month of the previous year, with 685 homes available for sale in June.
 This translated to 1 months supply of active listings based upon closed sales.
-Inventory levels are low from this time last year which can cause an increase in home sales and prices.
-However with interest rates expected to rise in 2019 we could see a gradual plateau in appreciating values.
+Inventory levels are low from this time last year which can cause an increase in home sales.
+However with interest rates expected to rise in 2023 we could see a gradual plateau in appreciating values with increased inventory for the later half of 2023

 Real Estate market statistics are extremely important if you are considering buying, selling or purchasing long-term real estate investment.
 More importantly local statistics that are specific to our community provide a snapshot that will benefit you as you move forward with your decision.